ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 `Binaries <https://github.com/microsoft/AirSim/releases>`__ are available for AirSim for Windows and Linux platforms, ``v1.3.0`` and later have support for Copter and Rover included.
 Binaries are a quick and easy way to test out the features without installing Unreal Engine, etc. Just download the precompiled environments and run to get started immediately.
 Many different types of environments are available, some notable ones include LandscapeMountains, City and Neighbourhood.

+If you're using the binaries, then you can directly skip to `Using AirSim with ArduPilot <https://ardupilot.org/dev/docs/sitl-with-airsim.html#using-airsim-with-ardupilot>`__ section.
+Also see `this Readme <https://github.com/microsoft/AirSim/blob/master/docs/use_precompiled.md#dont-have-good-gpu>`__ for some useful commandline options to improve the performance.

 For development and testing out new features, you'll have to build AirSim from source.
 The setup instructions for building from source are described below.